Miceuz/triac-bloc/README.md

 triac-bloc
 ==========

+Version 3 plan:
+* use fl5150mx
+* rs845
+* filtering and protection

 A universal power block based on triac.
 In essence this is a solid state relay that can be augmented with some bells and whistles.

 Bells and whistles: